Quantum and Classical Query Complexities for Generalized Simon's Problem: Exact quantum query complexity for the generalized Simon's problem

 \end{lemma}

 \begin{proof} In the interest of readability, we would give the detailed proof here.
 Let $d$ denote the degree of $P$.
 If $d\geq\frac{n-k}{2}$, the proof is complete.
-Besides, if $d=0$, it can not satisfy the second condition, and if $d=1$, $p'$ is a nonzero constant, so $p$ is a monotone and does not satisfy the first condition.
-So we assume $2\le d\le \frac{n-k-1}{2}$.
+If $d=0$, the second condition is not satisfied, and if $d=1$, $p'$ is a nonzero constant, so $p$ is a monotone and does not satisfy the first condition.
+So, we assume $2\le d\le \frac{n-k-1}{2}$.

-The polynomial $P'$ and $P''$ are respectively, of degrees $d-1$ and $d-2$, so there exists an integer $a \in [n-2d+2,n-1]$ such that $P'$ has no real root in $(2^a ,2^{a+1})$, and $P''$ has no root whose real part is in this same interval.
+The polynomial $P'$ and $P''$ are of degrees $d-1$ and $d-2$, respectively, so there exists an integer $a \in [n-2d+2,n-1]$ such that $P'$ has no real root in $(2^a ,2^{a+1})$, and $P''$ has no root whose real part is in this same interval.
+It holds since there are $2d-2$ integers in this interval but these two polynomials have at most $2d-3$ real roots or real parts of root.
 Then, we have two properties as follows:

-1. $P'$ and $P''$ are constants greater than zero or constants less than zero, i.e., they does not change the sign in this interval;
+(i) $P'$ and $P''$ are always greater than zero or always less than zero in this interval;